censusreporter/census-api/INSTALL.md

 #### Install pre-requisites for local development

 The GDAL dependency we rely on for data downloads is a bit complicated to install.
-We also rely on postgres and memcached.
+We also rely on postgres, postgis and memcached.

 ##### Install build dependencies on a Ubuntu 14.04 machine: